-3. In the cases that have been appraised the extent of the damage is so huge that it is impossible to measure in its just terms: they imply harm to the commons, such as air, soil or water; they destroy or hamper essential environmental services such as climate regulation, biodiversity maintenance, water provision; they also imply harm to persons in form of damage to their physical and mental health, to their personal life projects and those of their families, to their spiritual link with the lands they inhabit; they diminish their capabilities to exercise rights and freedoms, and, of course, they imply harm to the ecosystems, the fauna and flora, and properties.
+Environmental justice must try to cope with this range of damages on the basis of different forms of reparation, financial compensation being just one among many means.
+Still, it is essential that EJOs have the knowledge to assign monetary values to such damages, or else to have the support of technicians who can assist them in doing so. such as climate regulation, biodiversity maintenance, water provision; they also imply harm to persons in form of damage to their physical and mental health, to their personal life projects and those of their families, to their spiritual link with the lands they inhabit; they diminish their capabilities to exercise rights and freedoms, and, of course, they imply harm to the ecosystems, the fauna and flora, and properties.
 Environmental justice must try to cope with this range of damages on the basis of different forms of reparation, financial compensation being just one among many means.
 Economic compensation is not the only or the most important element when the damage affects peoples and communities belonging to low income segments of society, or groups living under the poverty line, or tribal peoples largely outside the generalized market system, as in most of the cases that have been appraised.
 Nevertheless, the economic valuation of damages is often a key element, even if it has to be acknowledged that it is extremely difficult to carry out a comprehensive economic assessment of personal injuries, damage to private property, and even more so, of harm to the environment.
 Hence, it is essential that EJOs have the knowledge to assign monetary values to such damages, or else to have the support of technicians who can assist them in doing so, in order to avoid situations in which compensation that seems ample in theory turns out to be entirely insufficient in reality.